 The key items that borrowers should compare when shopping for a mortgage are interest rate and closing costs.
 Your mortgage rate is the rate of interest you pay to the lender for borrowing money while closing costs are the fees and expenses borrowers are required to pay to the lender and third party to process and close your mortgage.
 In some cases there is a trade-off between mortgage rate and closing costs.
 For example, a lender may quote a lower rate but higher closing costs as compared to another lender.
-Use our Mortgage Comparison Calculator above to compare mortgages with different interest rates and closing costs.
+Use our calculator to compare loans with different interest rates and closing costs.

 Review our step-by-step guide on how to compare mortgage proposals including how to negotiate the lowest mortgage rate and closing costs

 Compare mortgage rates and fees for top lenders near you.
 Comparing proposals from multiple lenders is the best way to save money on your mortgage

 Got mortgage questions?
 We love answering them.
 Submit your mortgage questions and receive an informative response within 24 hours

 Money and time-saving advice across a wide range of mortgage topics from an expert with over forty years of industry experience

 Review how fixed rate, adjustable rate and interest only mortgages work, including advantages and disadvantages and key program features, so you can select the program that works for you